godJaeJun/jjgram/README.md

 #jjgram

-Cloning Instagram with Python Django and React / React Native/수정
+Cloning Instagram with Python Django and React / React Native